thheller/cljs-i18n-api/README.md

   :args [:thing]}]
 ```

 Tools can extract this data and generate `.pot` files or any other translation format.
 The information is collected per namespace so it works properly with compiler caching enabled.
-It should be de-duped before passing it to other tools but AFTER compilation.
+It should be de-duped before passing it to other tools but only AFTER compilation finishes.